|

 Pay

 attention to how much they ask you about YOUR BUSINESS.
-They should
+They should want to

-they design a site that reflects you and your business, unless they
+site that reflects you and your business, unless they spend time to get to

 -